VUIIS/dax/docs/BIDS_walkthrough.rst

 Step 6 Upload Repetition Time Mapping to XNAT
 ---------------------------------------------

-For functional scan, create repetition CSV mapping.
+For functional scan, repetition time (TR) CSV mapping is necessary.
+This is because there could be some error in the TR found in the NIFTI header or in the JSON sidecar.
+In order to get the correct TR, we require the user to upload TR and XNAT scan mapping.

 ::

-	vim (or nano or any editor you like) woodward_repetition_time.csv
+	(dax) $ vim (or nano or any editor you like) woodward_repetition_time.csv

 ::